syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/connectors.md

 Multiple segments can be defined one after another.
 To create a connector with multiple segments, define and add the segments to [`connector.segments`](https://ej2.syncfusion.com/documentation/api/diagram/connector/#segments) collection.

+The property [`maxSegmentThumb`](https://ej2.syncfusion.com/documentation/api/diagram/connector/#maxSegmentThumb) is used to limit the segment thumb in the connector.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}